phantomphildius/manager-readme/README.md

 - In person/over video - but let's make sure the time is convenient for both of us.
 If it is not convenient for you I will make sure to find time that fits your schedule or workload.
 - In a meeting
-- Over slack - I think long slack threads can be helpful for future context, but in the moment decision making or collaboration is best served via a video call or in person discussion.
-I strive to take long slack threads and turn them into real conversations with a recap in slack later.
+- Over slack - I think long slack threads can be helpful for future context, but in the moment decision making or collaboration is best served via a video call or in person discussion (to be documented later).

 I will do my best to never slack/email you after working hours or over the weekend.
 If I do, please do not feel pressure to respond.
 I know that is a tall ask, because I would feel that pressure.
 However, I do mean it and will give an honest attempt at not putting you in that situation.